 Overview

-Holistic Identity gives everyone a 360-degree view of themselves online and allows them to remain in complete control of their identity.
-Holistic Identity encompasses the full spectrum of discovering, collecting, storing, sharing and monetising your personal data in the digital realm.
+Holistic Identity gives individuals a 360-degree view of themselves online while keeping them in full control of their identity.
+It covers the entire process of discovering, collecting, storing, sharing, and monetising personal data in the digital world.

 Holistic Identity - Consumer